-- 11.4.1 A player touches the ball or an opponent in the opponent's space before or during the opponent's attack hit. - 11.4.2 A player interferes with the opponent's play while penetrating into the opponent's space under the net. - 11.4.3 A player's foot penetrates completely into the opponent's court. - 11.4.4 A player interferes with play by (amongst others):

--touching the net between the antennae or the antenna itself during his/her action of playing the ball,

--using the net between the antennae as a support or stabilizing aid

--creating an unfair advantage over the opponent by touching the net

--making actions which hinder an opponent's legitimate attempt to play the ball, -catching/holding on to the net
+- 11.4.1 A player touches the ball or an opponent in the opponent's space before or during the opponent's attack hit. - 11.4.2 A player interferes with the opponent's play while penetrating into the opponent's space under the net. - 11.4.3 A player's foot (feet) penetrates completely into the opponent's court. - 11.4.4 A player interferes with play by (amongst others): - touching the net between the antennae or the antenna itself during his/her action of playing the ball; - using the net between the antennae as a support or stabilizing aid; - creating an unfair advantage over the opponent by touching the net; - making actions which hinder an opponent's legitimate attempt to play the ball, - catching/holding on to the net.

-Players close to the ball as it is played, or who are trying to play it, are considered in the action of playing the ball, even if no contact is made with the ball.
-However, touching the net outside the antenna is not to be considered a fault (except for Rule 9.1.3.)
+Any player close to the ball as it is played, and who is him/herself trying to play it, is considered in the action of playing the ball, even if no contact is made with it.
+However, touching the net outside the antenna is not to be considered a fault (except for Rule 9.1.3).